The Two Sides of Embracing Enterprise Complexity

 - What is DDD? – Eric Evans – This one-hour video, by the founder of DDD himself, is a good introduction to the concepts.
 I haven’t been able to find a shorter one, but with sincere respect, it works at 1.5x speed 🙂

 - Domain Driven Design: The Good Parts – Jimmy Bogard.
 I can’t find an adequately good short video introducing DDD.
-But this one-hour video is an easily digestible introduction to a DDD use case.
+But this one-hour video is an easily digestible (and rather entertaining) introduction to a DDD use case.

 - Bounded Contexts – Cyrille Martraire.
 I think bounded contexts is the most important concept of DDD.
 It subsumes other fundamental DDD concepts such as ubiquitous language.